section-engineering-education/engineering-education/content/articles/javafx-editable-table-view/index.md

 ![New TableView](engineering-education/javafx-editable-table-view/new-tableview.png "New TableView")

-- Double-click on the `C1` header and change it to `id`. do the same for the `C2` header and make it read `name`.
+- Double-click on the `C1` header and change it to `id`.
+Do the same for the `C2` header and make it read `name`.
 - To add other columns, head over to the 'Controls' section and select the 'TableColumn' option.
-Drag-and-drop it next to the other columns and size it appropriately.
+Then, drag-and-drop it next to the other columns and size it appropriately.
 Its name will be `email`.
-- Add other two columns to the TableView named `notes` and `edit` respectively.
+- Add other two columns to the TableView named `notes` and `edit`, respectively.
 Adjust the sizes appropriately so that the columns fit the TableView.

 The SceneBuilder will generate the following code: